ParkingSoman/Periodic-Table-Lookup/README.md

 # Periodic-Table-Lookup
-Type in element name, element symbol, element atomic number, or element atomic mass and get all four printed back.
+Type in element name, element symbol, element atomic number, or element atomic mass and get all four printed back plus the amount of neutrons in the element and the category of the element.

 Type quit to exit the program.